mo1ein/cloudzy/README.md

-# 🌤️ Cloudzy – Scalable Microservices Weather & Pricing Platform
+# 🌤️ Cloudzy<br>Scalable Microservices Weather & Pricing Platform

 This is a solution to the following task: